Negev Institute for Strategies of Peace and Development: Shabibat AJEEC

 AJEEC has a youth division, called Shabibat AJEEC, founded in 2002 by Sliman Al Amor.
 It operates under the Ministry of Education, and serves around 9,100 people as of 2024.
 Originally focused on southern Israel, the initiative has spread to the rest of the country in recent years.
 Shabibat AJEEC does Arabic-language outreach to primarily Bedouin youth through after-school programs and activities.
 They also provide programs and opportunities for Bedouin and Jewish youth to interact in positive environments.

 Shabibat AJEEC holds a gap year program for Arab youth, which is meant to parallel the time Jewish youth spend in the National Service.

 Wartime work

-Following the 7 October attack on Israel, AJEEC responded to the needs of affected Bedouin residents, helping to fund bomb shelters, donate food, connect residents to Arabic-speaking organizations who assist in dealing with trauma, and organize programs for children.
+Following the October 7 attacks, AJEEC responded to the needs of affected Bedouin residents, helping to fund bomb shelters, donate food, connect residents to Arabic-speaking organizations who assist in dealing with trauma, and organize programs for children.
 AJEEC has also encouraged MKs to visit unrecognized Bedouin villages, and led tours of such visits, to underscore the issues facing Bedouin communities.